vtellier/gatsby-plugin-intl-url/README.md

 > www.example.com**/fr**/hello
 > www.example.com/ _deliver the same content as the **default language**_

-The language code is provided in the path of the pages.
+- You have to provide the language in the path of the pages like `/this/is/my-page.html.fr` for the french version.
-The paths are translated in the language of the page using the translations files you edit.
+- The paths are translated in the language of the page using the translations files you edit, _see the locale.[lang].json_ section.

 ## API

-1. The plugin takes as input all the pages of the project
+- The plugin takes as input all the pages of the project
   _Nb: The pages might have been tranformed before with a markup transformer like [gatsby-transformer-remark][2]_
-1. The language code of each page by extracted from the path: `/path/to/my/file.html.en` provides the `en` code.
+- The language code of each page by extracted from the path: `/path/to/my/file.html.en` provides the `en` code.
   If the pattern does not maches, the page will be treated as written in the **default language**.
-1. As output, it transforms the path of the pages and inject context variables as the next table describes:
+- As output, it transforms the path of the pages and inject context variables as the next table describes

 | Path        | New path        | context.locale   | context.canonical    | context.slug     | context.pathRegex    |
 | ----------- | --------------- | ---------------- | -------------------- | ---------------- | -------------------- |
 | /a/b.fr     | /fr/a/b         | fr               | null                 | /a/b             | /a/b/                |